jez/blog/source/_posts/2019-06-21-on-language-choice.markdown

 [^untyped]: I'm aware that it's possible to use schemas and specs to approximate types for JSON, but this only goes to strengthen my argument: those make it **even easier** to statically analyze JSON.

-Going back to the case where the language **does** use a type system to achieve static analysis, the set of features we get expnads from "safely delete code" to loads of other things:
+Going back to the case where the language **does** use a type system to achieve static analysis, the set of features we get expands from "safely delete code" to loads of other things:

 - Types serve as machine-checked documentation.